AudioTron

 The Turtle Beach AudioTron AT-100 and AT-101 are 1U rack-mountable, hi-fi network music players.
 An AudioTron can stream digital music files from personal computers or NAS devices without the need to install server software on these storage devices since the AudioTron is based on Windows CE and is therefore a computer that looks like audio hardware.
 Supported file formats include Wave, WMA, MP3 and MP3 playlists.
 These files can reside on a Microsoft Windows network share or on a Samba server.
 AudioTron reads music files over Ethernet or HPNA network, and generates analog audio via RCA connectors as well as digital audio via S/PDIF.

 An AudioTron can play streaming media from Internet radio stations.
 The formats supported are Windows Media, SHOUTcast and Icecast.
 The Windows Media support is limited to the features available before the release of Windows Media Player 10.
 Connecting to Internet radio stations was once supported through a free service called TurtleRadio.
 When TurtleRadio was shut down by Turtle Beach, Turtle Beach disclosed an alternative method available in the device's firmware (using a local file) to load one's Internet radio station list into the AudioTron.

 Users operate the AudioTron with a PC/laptop on the same network using the web interface from the built-in webserver, with a remote control, or on the device itself using buttons and a large "Turn & Push Selector Knob" on its front panel.
-The knob is used to navigate song selection menu on a green two-line LCD display.
+The knob is used to navigate song selection menu on a green two-line LCD.
 Users can select songs by turning and pushing the knob, based on various combinations of Genre, Album, Title and Artist tags.
 The knob also serves as volume control and playhead control while a song is being played.
 Standard Play, Pause, Stop, Forward and Rewind buttons can be used to control playback.
 An infrared remote control comes with AudioTron and can be used instead of the front panel.